 Unlike IaaS, these vendors will manage the cloud server resources for the client, so they can focus on creating their projects.

 An example of a PaaS platform is Google App Engine.
 With this service, users can create applications without having to worry about infrastructure management.

 Finally, SaaS is software as a service.
 In this business model, companies use the cloud to deliver a full-fledged application that people can access through a web browser or mobile application.
-The Google Workspace suite is an example of such software.
+The Google Workspace suite, which includes Google’s Workspace webmail, is an example of such software.

 The Future of Cloud Hosting

 Small businesses and big companies are constantly looking for the best solutions to optimize their workload and end-user experience.

 Cloud hosting plays a significant role in that.
 Benefits like easy scalability, maximum availability, high traffic resilience, and resistance against hardware failure mean their online business can serve customers at any time.

 So, it is no wonder that there has been a rise in cloud computing migration.
 61% of companies have relocated their operations to the cloud network in the past year.
 46% of businesses found they have reduced their expenses significantly after the migration, so this move is likely to continue in the future.

 Cloud web hosting uses a virtual network of cloud servers to host a single site.
 It is different from traditional hosting, which stores one or multiple sites on a single server.

 The primary benefit of cloud hosting is reliability.
 When one cloud server is down, other servers can take its place to keep the website online.
 It is also less prone to hardware failure, and webmasters can scale their hosting resources as needed to anticipate traffic spikes.